emfmesquita/beyondhelp/README.md

 - The monsters can be added with average HP or calculated one;
 - Creation of independent encounters.
 This allows to prepare the encounters before hand and quickly swap from one to another;
 - Change the monsters current HP by clicking and typing the new value or by scrolling to damage or heal;
+- Customize monsters name, max hp.
-- Customize individual monster name, max hp, hp bar/text color;
+- Customize hp bar/text color on encounter, list and monsters levels;
+- Add custom monsters, with hp expressions (ex.: 2d12 + 2);
-- Links to each monster added to their details page on dndbeyond.com (middle click to open on a new tab);
+- Links to each monster added to their details page on dndbeyond.com;
 - Local offline usage of all encounters already created;
 - All changes are auto saved and synchronized to google account and accessible from all chromes the account is logged in (unfortunately no support for chrome extensions on mobile).